-2.17 The Authority Monitoring Report will set out any emerging trends and highlight if consideration needs to be made to revising a planning policy document to meet changing circumstances or new legislation, or if it is considered appropriate to produce a new planning policy document.
-The Local Development Scheme, which is set out within the Authority Monitoring Report, will then set out the timetable for their production.
+2.17 The Local Development Scheme sets out the timetable for the production of planning policy documents.
+The Authority Monitoring Report will set out any emerging trends and highlight if consideration needs to be made to revising a planning policy document to meet changing circumstances or new legislation, or if it is considered appropriate to produce a new planning policy document.